Argo Group International (NYSE:ARGO) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Wednesday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report released on Saturday morning.
+The brokerage issued a hold rating on the stock.

-Several other brokerages have also commented on ARGO.
-Compass Point lowered Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective on the stock. in a research report on Monday, March 13th.
-TheStreet upgraded Argo Group International from a d+ rating to a c- rating in a research report on Friday, May 26th.
-Finally, Raymond James lowered Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
+Several other equities analysts also recently weighed in on the company.
+Compass Point downgraded Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research report on Monday, March 13th.
+Raymond James downgraded Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
+Finally, TheStreet raised Argo Group International from a d+ rating to a c- rating in a research report on Friday, May 26th.

 Argo Group International Price Performance